hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 ---

 I worked on creating the PCB schematic in KiCad.
 While importing in the parts, I realized that the power mux we initially wanted to use didn't have a built in PMOS, so I suggested we use the TI TPS2120 instead to accomplish our goal.
 I imported in a custom layout to be used in KiCad.

+**2025-09-26 - PCB Schematic Work cont'd**

+---

+I finished creating the PCB schematic in KiCad.
+I worked with Suleymaan to finish wiring up the schematic according to our block diagram